echodevgames/Seedy-Roots-Grow-Rich/README.md

 ## 🎯 Overview

-Seedy Roots: Grow Rich is a progression-driven simulation game about building a grow operation from the ground up.
+Seedy Roots: Grow Rich is a progression-driven life simulation game where your home becomes your business.

-Starting with basic, questionable setups, players expand into increasingly efficient and profitable systems—optimizing their operation, unlocking new tools, and scaling toward a fully realized grow empire.
+Starting with small, questionable setups, players expand into increasingly efficient and profitable grow operations—optimizing layouts, upgrading systems, and scaling toward a full production empire.

 Inspired by:
-- The Sims: Bustin’ Out (structured progression)
+- The Sims: Bustin’ Out (mission-driven structure)
 - The Sims 4 (sandbox simulation)

-This project explores how strong progression systems and mission-driven design can enhance player engagement in a simulation environment.
+This project explores how structured progression and system-driven gameplay can elevate traditional life sims.

 ---

 ## 🧠 Core Concept

+> Your home is your workplace.

-> Start with dirt → build systems → scale production → generate profit
+Start with dirt → build systems → scale production → generate profit

 Unlike traditional life sims, Seedy Roots focuses on:

-- System-driven progression
+- Integrated life + production systems
 - Optimization and efficiency
-- Incremental upgrades with meaningful impact
+- Space-based progression (closet → warehouse)
-- Clear, guided objectives
+- Clear, mission-driven direction

 ---

 ## 🔁 Core Gameplay Loop

-1. Manage core systems (resources, space, efficiency)
+1. Manage needs (hunger, energy, hygiene, social)
 2. Maintain and optimize grow setups
+3. Build relationships and expand opportunities
-3. Generate income from production
+4. Generate income from production
-4. Complete missions and objectives
+5. Complete missions and objectives
-5. Unlock new equipment, locations, and systems
+6. Unlock new equipment, locations, and systems
-6. Expand and refine your operation
+7. Expand and refine your operation

 ---